FRRouting/frr/doc/user/installation.rst

    Turn on the ability of FRR to access some shell options( telnet/ssh/bash/etc. ) from vtysh itself.
 This option is considered extremely unsecure and should only be considered for usage if you really really know what you are doing.
+This option is deprecated and will be removed on Feb 1, 2024.

 .. option:: --enable-gcov